lklostermair/tum-adlr-wise24-17/instructions_gce.md

 ```
 <name>@adlr-trainingspipeline:~$
 ```
-Now navigate to the local repository b typing
+Now navigate to the local repository by typing
 ```
 cd tum-adlr-wise24-17
 ```